SohamPadalkar/meal-architect/README.md

 This project was built for the Maximally AI Shipathon.
 We aimed to create a solution that is not only technically impressive but also genuinely useful, fun, and delightful for the end-user.
 ```

-### **Final Step:**

-1. Create the `README.md` file in the root of your project.
-2. Copy and paste the text above into it.
-3.  **Crucially, go through and replace the placeholder URLs and username.**
-4. Commit and push it to GitHub:
-    ```bash
-    git add README.md
-    git commit -m "docs: Add comprehensive project README" git push origin main
-    ```